Installing Teleport | Teleport

 The easiest installation method, for Teleport versions 17.3 and above, is the cluster install script.
 It will use the best version, edition, and installation mode for your cluster.

-- Assign example.teleport.sh:443 to your Teleport cluster hostname and Web UI port.
+- Assign teleport.example.com:443 to your Teleport cluster hostname.
 This should contain you cluster hostname and port, but not the scheme (https://).

 - Run your cluster's install script: